 To make employees aware of the Act, we share this Statement with all employees through our internal communications channels and a copy of it is made available on BMT's website.

-This year, all BMT employees were invited to attend online training regarding the Supplier Code of Conduct and the onboarding of all new suppliers, ensuring that all employees understood that all suppliers would need to uphold the same ethical principles as us.
+In 2021 all BMT employees attended online training regarding the Supplier Code of Conduct and the onboarding of all new suppliers, ensuring that all employees understood that all suppliers would need to uphold the same ethical principles as us.